inspektor-gadget/inspektor-gadget/Documentation/demo-network-policy.md

+---
-# Inspektor Gadget demo: the "network-policy" gadget
+title: 'Inspektor Gadget demo: the "network-policy" gadget'
+weight: 10
+---

 network-policy monitors the network activity in the specified namespaces and record the list of new TCP connections in a file.
 This file can then be used to